kazi170/google-advanced-analytics/README.md

  For this project the team wanted to understand what was causing employees to leave the company and create a model to predict it.
  A logistic regression model was used to predict how many employees will potentially leave the company and what factors caused them to leave.

+**Executive summaries.PDF contains the summary of the results from each model**

  **Courses:**
 1) Foundations of Data Science